Olf0/sfos-upgrade/README.md

 * **sfos-upgrade [\<version\>]**<br />
   With a version number provided as parameter it sets SSU to this version and in release mode before upgrading.
 This is the regular use case.<br />
-  Without a version number it retrieves the one set for SSU to perform slightly relaxed checks and balances, but does not alter SSU's settings for upgrading.
+  Without a version number it retrieves the one set for SSU to perform slightly relaxed checks, but does not alter SSU's settings for upgrading.

 * **sfos-upgrade -h|--help**<br />
   Emits a brief usage description.